 - The NHS will never ask you for your PIN or banking password

-- The NHS will never arrive unannounced at your home to administer the vaccine
+- The NHS will never arrive unannounced at your home to administer the vaccine or testing

 - The NHS will never ask you to prove your identity by sending copies of personal documents such as your passport, driving licence, bills or pay slips

 If you receive a call you believe to be fraudulent, hang up.
 If you are suspicious about an email you have received, forward it to firstname.lastname@example.org.
 Suspicious text messages should be forwarded to the number 7726 which is free of charge.

 If you believe you are the victim of a fraud, please report this to Action Fraud as soon as possible by calling 0300 123 2040 or visiting the Action Fraud website.

 - Vaccine data on a local and national level can be found on the Gov.uk website